annamatolay/android-interactiveStory/README.md

 **NOTE:** *If you run this version on another device, maybe the appearance will be different.*

 ##Description
-The app leads you through a wonderful story, what Tells a story about an astronaut.
+The app leads you through a wonderful story, what tells about an astronaut.
 Enjoy the space adventures!
 Will you able to find the way to your home, to the Earth?
 We will see ...

 ######What I learned now :tada: